Rentstart Assistance Policy

 5. Legislation and compliance

-FACS and a number of participating community housing providers are able to provide private rental assistance products in accordance with the Housing Act 2001.
+DCJ and a number of participating community housing providers are able to provide private rental assistance products in accordance with the Housing Act 2001.

 6. Related documentation

 - Social Housing Eligibility and Allocations Policy Supplement